camel-tooling/camel-lsp-client-vscode/Readme.md

 ## Prerequisites for using this extension

-After you install the Language Support for Apache Camel extension, you can access its features as follows:
+After you install this **Language Support for Apache Camel** extension, follow these guidelines to access its features:

 For XML DSL:
 * You use an `.xml` file extension.